sbaum1994/poc-ls-dynamo/README.md

 See individual function folders for write ups on each function.

+FYI: The sample access token is checked into this repo and would need to be replaced.

 The overall flow is:

 App Tracing Client --> AWS Lambda `pushTraces` --> DynamoDB `spanTable` --> AWS Lambda `listener` --> LightStep Satellites --> LightStep SaaS